kndndrj/mouse/pcb/README.md

 - Flip sensor 180 degrees
 - Adjust encoder clearance (lower right corner touches a cap)
 - CI - gerber build on push
+- Left and right expansion pins should have the same arrangement
+- Do something with Boot0 pin (must be connected to GND - maybe through a button or a switch?)